publiccodenet/about/activities/codebase-stewardship/index.md

 ## Codebase stewardship lifecycle

-How we deliver codebase stewardship is based around the lifecycle of stewardship.
+How we deliver codebase stewardship is based around the lifecycle of stewardship ([see diagram here](lifecycle-diagram.md)).

 ### Assessment